The workplace of tomorrow

 At the same time, different work spaces with different degrees of privacy, technical equipment and comfort provide variety.
 Because in order to be able to develop innovations, people need new impressions time and again.
 And diversity is important for another reason: Depending on the task, on one day we’ll spend a lot of time working quietly and with great concentration.
 On another day, however, we’ll need spaces where we can exchange ideas with colleagues or customers.

 The fact that this is no longer utopia is impressively demonstrated by our Innovation Center, which we inaugurated in May.
-The Merck KGaA, Darmstadt, Germany Innovation Center in Darmstadt is an open, integrative and functional place for exchange - not least thanks to our innovative products from Performance Materials.
+The Merck KGaA, Darmstadt, Germany Innovation Center in Darmstadt is an open, integrative and functional place for exchange - not least thanks to our innovative products from Electronics.

 A key competitive factor